» Health and Disability » » Digestive System Disorders

 Keeping a Healthy Bacterial Balance

-Information provided by European Molecular Biology Laboratory - Published: 2010-03-05
+Author: European Molecular Biology Laboratory

 The thousands of bacteria, fungi and other microbes that live in our gut are essential contributors to our good health.
 They break down toxins, manufacture some vitamins and essential amino acids, and form a barrier against invaders.

 A study published today in Nature shows that, at 3.3 million, microbial genes in our gut outnumber previous estimates for the whole of the human body.
-Scientists at the European Molecular Biology Laboratory (EMBL) in Heidelberg, Germany, working within the European project MetaHIT and in collaboration with colleagues at the Beijing Genomics Institute at Shenzhen, China, established a reference gene set for the human gut microbiome – a catalogue of the microbe genes present in the human gut.
+Scientists at the European Molecular Biology Laboratory (EMBL) in Heidelberg, Germany, working within the European project MetaHIT and in collaboration with colleagues at the Beijing Genomics Institute at Shenzhen, China, established a reference gene set for the human gut microbiome - a catalog of the microbe genes present in the human gut.
 Their work proves that high-throughput techniques can be used to sequence environmental samples, and brings us closer to an understanding of how to maintain the microbial balance that keeps us healthy.

-“Knowing which combination of genes is necessary for the right balance of microbes to thrive within our gut may allow us to use stool samples, which are non-invasive, as a measure of health,” says Peer Bork, whose group at EMBL took part in the analysis.
-“One day, we may even be able to treat certain health problems simply by eating a yoghurt with the right bacteria in it.”
+"Knowing which combination of genes is necessary for the right balance of microbes to thrive within our gut may allow us to use stool samples, which are non-invasive, as a measure of health," says Peer Bork, whose group at EMBL took part in the analysis.
+"One day, we may even be able to treat certain health problems simply by eating a yogurt with the right bacteria in it."

 To gain a comprehensive picture of the microbial genes present in the human gut, Bork and colleagues turned to the emerging field of metagenomics, in which researchers take samples from the environment they wish to study and sequence all the genetic material contained therein.
 They were the first to employ a high-throughput method called Illumina sequencing to metagenomics, dispelling previous doubts over the feasibility of using this method for such studies.